OpenVK/docs/docs/openvk_engine/api/description.md

 ### `getOwnerPhotoUploadServer` 🔰

+Fields: **`owner_id`**

-Returns the server address for sending avatars in a POST request.
+Returns the server address for sending wall owner photos in a POST request.

 ### `getWallUploadServer` 🔰

 Fields: **`group_id`**

-Returns the server address for sending photos for post in a POST request.
+Returns the server address for sending group photos for post in a POST request.

 ### `save`